Can beginners ski in Switzerland?

 - Bettmeralp, Riederalp and Fiescheralp (Upper Rhone valley) belong to the ski area “Aletsch Arena”.
 All villages have ski schools.
 The Blätz lift in the valley is ideal for children.

 - Davos.
 The beginner areas Bolgen and Bünda are quickly accessible from the village.
 Rental shops are close by.
-Madrisa and Rinerhorn have “children’s lands”.
+Madrisa and Rinerhorn have special children's areas.

 - Grindelwald.
-About 1/3 of the pistes near Grindelwald is easy.
+Many blue beginners' runs are available.
 The bodmiARENA is a special beginners' zone.

 - Meiringen (Hasli valley).
 The Meiringen-Hasliberg ski area has a great children's and beginners' area: Skihäsliland Bidmi.
 The local ski schools offer many classes and tailor-made events.